-In his book Mindsight, Dan Siegel tells of an experiment in the in the 1990’s in which neuroscientists implanted electrodes in a monkey’s cortex.
-Of course, rather predictably, when the monkey ate a peanut, certain corresponding electrodes fired in his brain.
+In his book Mindsight: The New Science of Personal Transformation, Dan Siegel tells of an experiment in the 1990’s in which neuroscientists implanted electrodes in a monkey’s brain cortex.
+Rather predictably, when the monkey ate a peanut, corresponding electrodes fired in his brain.
 Ho hum.
 No big deal.
-However, when the monkey simply watched a researcher eat a peanut, the same neurons fired!
-Ding, ding!
+However, when the monkey simply watched a researcher eat a peanut, the same neurons fired.
 Big deal!
-This was HUGE and changed everything!
-The same mirror neuron system has been identified in humans.
+This discovery of what came to be called the mirror neuron system was HUGE!
+The same system has been identified in humans.

-We first learn to mirror our care givers as babies.
-You smile at as baby, they smile back.
+We first learn to mirror our caregivers as babies.
+You smile at a baby, they smile back.
 You coo, the baby makes a sound.
-You make a silly face and their face lights up if you are lucky if you are unlucky they start to wail.
-This is one reason why responsive, interactive care givers are so important for infants.
-This mirror neuron system is considered to be the basis for empathy.
+You make a silly face and their face lights up if you are lucky.
+If you are unlucky, they start to wail.
+This is one reason why responsive, interactive caregivers are so important for infants, and this mirror neuron system is considered to be the basis for empathy.